Invention for Innovation - Product Development Award Supporting Information for Applicants

 - Universities, research institutes and not-for-profit organisations.

-A collaboration of two or more of the above is eligible.
-Applications which involve partnerships between a university and its associated NHS Trust are considered an eligible collaboration.
-If support for a clinical trial is requested, one of the partners must be an NHS organisation or other NHS service provider which has agreed to be the sponsor of the trial.
+For projects to be eligible they must include a collaboration of at least two organisations.
+For example, applications which involve partnerships between a university and its associated NHS Trust, or an SME and an NHS service provider, are considered eligible collaborations.
+If support for a clinical trial is requested, one of the partners must be an NHS organisation which has agreed to be the sponsor of the trial.

 It is possible that an organisation outside England can request funding as a co-applicant, if an appropriate case is made.
 We would expect the application to make a strong case that the chosen co-applicant was the organisation best placed to provide input to the planned research.